 The honest framework, because “wait” is not always the right answer:

-- Buy now if you need a car within three months and a current Maruti (Brezza, Fronx, Baleno, Victoris, e-Vitara, Grand Vitara) already fits.
+- Buy now if you need a car within three months and a current Maruti (Fronx, Baleno, Victoris, e-Vitara, Grand Vitara) already fits.
 Two of the most interesting 2026 Marutis, the e-Vitara and Victoris, are already on sale.

-- Wait if you specifically want the Brezza facelift’s fresh design and safety kit, or the Fronx hybrid’s mileage, and you can hold for a few months.
-Early on-road reviews after launch are worth more than any pre-launch spec sheet, especially for a brand-new hybrid system.
+- Wait if you want a Brezza, because the facelift is only weeks away (23 July 2026), or if you specifically want the Baleno or Grand Vitara updates and can hold for a few months.
+Early on-road reviews after launch are worth more than any pre-launch spec sheet.

-- Never wait for the Fronx EV, WagonR EV or Jimny EV if you need a car soon.
-They are 2027 and 2028 cars, and EV specs and prices change a lot before launch.
+- Never wait for the Fronx strong hybrid, Fronx EV, WagonR EV or Jimny EV if you need a car soon.
+The hybrid has already slipped to 2027, and the EVs are 2027 and 2028 cars whose specs and prices change a lot before launch.

-Before you book any of these, check what you will actually pay to register it in your state with our Road Tax Calculator, compare your options against our top cars under ₹15 lakh shortlist, and if you are also looking at other brands, see our upcoming Mahindra cars in India 2026 guide.
+Before you book any of these, check what you will actually pay to register it in your state with our Road Tax Calculator, compare your options against our top cars under ₹15 lakh shortlist, and if you are also looking at other brands, see our upcoming Hyundai cars in India 2026 and upcoming Mahindra cars in India 2026 guides, or the full upcoming cars in India 2026 hub for every brand.

 Frequently asked questions

 Should I buy a Maruti now or wait for the new ones?
 Buy now if you need a car within three months and a current Maruti fits, especially since the e-Vitara and Victoris are already on sale.
-Wait only if you specifically want the Brezza facelift’s updates or the Fronx hybrid’s mileage.
-Never wait for the Fronx EV, WagonR EV or Jimny EV, as those are 2027 and 2028 launches.
+Wait if you want a Brezza, since the facelift lands on 23 July 2026, or if you specifically want the Baleno or Grand Vitara updates.
+Never wait for the Fronx strong hybrid, Fronx EV, WagonR EV or Jimny EV, as those are 2027 and 2028 launches.